Frequently asked questions about the Revitalising Newcastle program:

 What's happening to Newcastle and Civic stations?

-The heritage-listed Newcastle Station and its surrounds has been zoned for tourism uses.
+The State heritage-listed Newcastle Station and its surrounds has been zoned for tourism uses.
 This allows the site to be adaptively re-used to establish a significant destination for visitors and locals.
-We hope to see the building temporarily used until a permanent use is identified through an Expressions of Interest (EOI) process in 2018.
+Renew Newcastle have been chosen to activate the building temporarily until a permanent use is identified through an Expressions of Interest (EOI) process in late 2018.

 The area around Civic Station is zoned for public recreation.
-This area sits within the cultural and education heart of the city, where greater north-south connections connect Civic Park, the Civic precinct, the education and entertainment precincts and the harbour.
-The next steps will include working with heritage experts and landscape architects to develop a public domain plan with the aim to submit a development application for works to create the new space later in 2018.
+This area sits within the cultural and education heart of the city, where well-defined north-south routes connect Civic Park, the Civic precinct, the education and entertainment precincts and the harbour.
+We are currently working with heritage experts and landscape architects to develop a public domain plan with the aim to submit a development application for works to create the new space later in 2018.